Approximating linear response by nonintrusive shadowing algorithms: Preparations

-Uniform hyperbolic systems have the SRB measure \cite{Sinai1972,Ruelle1976,Bowen1975}.
+Uniform hyperbolic systems have the SRB measure, \re{which is the fractal limiting stationary measure of chaotic systems, named after Sinai, Ruelle, and Bowen} \cite{Sinai1972,srbmap,srbflow}.
 It has several characterizations, and for this paper, we define it as the weak limit of evolving Lebesgue measures \cite{young2002srb}.
 That is,

-where $\rho_0$ is Lebesgue measure, and $f_*$ is the pushforward operator on measures, which is essentially same as the pushforward operator for vectors.
-Hence, by ergodic theorem, for almost all $u_0$ in a neighborhood of the attractor, the empirical distribution weakly converges to the SRB measure, and $\avg{J}$ is in fact defined as
+where $\rho_0$ is the Lebesgue measure, and \re{here $f_*$ is the pushforward operator on measures.} Hence, for almost all $u_0$ in a neighborhood of the attractor, the empirical distribution of the trajectory starting from $u_0$ weakly converges to the SRB measure, and $\avg{\Phi}$ is in fact defined as

 Hence, our goal is to differentiate the SRB measure, that is, to compute $\delta \rho$.